Kirugaming/pyBattle/README.md

 - [ ] Dungeons
 - [ ] Camping

-update: going to go unfinished for now while i work on other things :)
+update: going to go unfinished for now while i work on other things :D

 If you have any suggestions you would like to add to the game be sure to contact me about them.